 - While Minecraft can fall under this, surprise creeper attacks can be avoided by setting the POV slider to "Quake Pro."

-- An extreme example of this are the Deku Palace guards in The Legend of Zelda: Majora's Mask.
+- An extreme example of this are the Deku Palace guards.
 Their line of sight, which you can actually see at night, is a straight line a few feet long and they will only notice you if you happen to come in contact with that line (this line may be longer during the day, but they still can't see at angles).

 - Likewise, in the Pokémon games, all NPCs have a sight range that is in a direct line in front of them.
 Even a 15 degree angle is enough not to get noticed.
 Of course, they and the player character can only move in 90-degree increments.